 And here we are.
 The most relevant part is when speaking about this breathtaking town in Hawaii.

 There are a lot of questions.
 Do not worry.
 That is why I decided to have a look at this spot, exploring every possible road of hikes to Hana and preparing my answers.
-I will give you answers to all your doubts you have about this road.
+I will give you answers to all your doubts about this road.

 This road is around 65 miles long.
 It was built in the early 1800s but regularly opened in late 1926.
 Like Hana, this road has a location on the eastern side of Maui, Hawaii.